bpb27/rewa/NOTES.md

 - page QP will fuckup shareable links
 - empty search results have an empty results w/ transparent background on mobile

+# Minor UI

+- searching for title, selecting, searching for another, selecting - results will always be empty (two title tokens) - should probably replace / only allow one

 # Data probs

 - The Hunt is wrong (should be the Mads movie)